United States Marine Corps Training and Education Command: MAGTF-TC

-MAGTF-TC conducts advanced individual and collective combined arms and maneuver training, manages the Commandant’s Service Level Training Program (SLTP) in order to enhance the combat readiness of the Marine Air Ground Task Force (MAGTF), and supports the Corp's responsibility to U.S. national security.
+Marine Air-Ground Task Force - Training Command (MAGTF-TC) conducts advanced individual and collective combined arms and maneuver training, manages the Commandant’s Service Level Training Program (SLTP) in order to enhance the combat readiness of the Marine Air Ground Task Force (MAGTF), and supports the Corp's responsibility to U.S. national security.

 Training Command

 The Training Command is responsible for the production of officer and enlisted entry-level Military Occupational Specialty, career progression, and career enhancement skills, with control over all formal training schools throughout the Marine Corps, including Officer Candidate School, The Basic School, Schools of Infantry and various other formal schools.

 Some of the major units within Training Command are: